Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 Principal-reported AARA in Units 3 and 4

-Principal-reported AARA are specific practical arrangements and adjustments authorised by the principal or principal’s delegate for an eligible student, for example, approving an extension, changing the due date and/or providing a comparable assessment if necessary.
+Principal-reported AARA are specific practical arrangements and adjustments authorised by the principal or principal’s delegate for an eligible student, relevant to assessment in Units 3 and 4.

-In approving AARA, a principal or principal’s delegate must:
+To approve AARA, a principal or principal’s delegate must:

 QCAA-approved AARA in Units 3 and 4